Getting started: The first 90 days

 Important steps to take before Thanksgiving

-Attend a borough meeting on the evaluation and development system.
+Attend a meeting on the evaluation and development system.

 Prepare for your initial planning conference.

-You should meet with your supervisor (evaluator) no later than Oct.
-27 to discuss your approach to instruction and your professional contributions to the school community.
+You should meet with your supervisor (evaluator) no later than the end of October to discuss your approach to instruction and your professional contributions to the school community.
 To prepare for this meeting:

-- Review your overall rating from 2016-17 and be prepared to discuss specific areas of your teaching with your supervisor.
+- Review your overall rating from last school year and be prepared to discuss specific areas of your teaching with your supervisor.

 - Develop a working knowledge of the students in your classes including the need for any differentiation.

-- Decide your preferred observation model and whether you want to be videotaped for your evaluation.
+- Decide whether you want to be videotaped for your evaluation.